The Difference Between On-Page, Off-Page, and Technical SEO

-If you want to really increase your site’s traffic and make that traffic stick, then you’re looking at Search Engine Optimization (SEO).
-Why?
-Because prioritizing SEO increases the chances of customers finding your website whenever they research for keywords related to your products or services.
+If you want to increase your site’s search traffic while building an inbound pipeline of potential customers, then Search Engine Optimization (SEO) is a channel you need to explore.
+Prioritizing SEO increases the chances of customers finding your website on the search engine results page (SERP) when searching for keywords related to your products or services.
 According to databox, 70% of marketers find SEO more effective at driving sales.
 And if that wasn’t enough, compared to other tactics like Pay Per Click (PPC), SEO is cheaper.

 What is on-page SEO?

-In the good ol’days of SEO, you could have articles filled with search terms for your industry.
-So if you were a dog food company, most of your pages would be jam-packed with search terms like “best dog food,” “top-rated dog food,” “number one dog food,” etc. This was great for search engines but terrible for people that had to read sentences like “Have you asked yourself, ‘Is there dog food near me?”
-Now, spamming keywords into your content will not get you rewarded by Google but penalized because you aren’t providing users valuable information but devaluing your site’s expertise, authority, and trust (E.A.T.).
+In the good ol’ days of SEO, you could have articles filled with search terms for your industry.
+So if you were a dog food company, most of your web pages would be jam-packed with search terms like “best dog food,” “top-rated dog food,” “number one dog food,” etc. This was great for search engines, but terrible for people that had to read sentences like “Have you asked yourself, ‘Is there dog food near me?”
+Now, spamming a target keyword in your content is much more harmful than helpful.

-On-page SEO is about utilizing these targeted keywords to help your site rank higher.
-But it’s not just going into SEMRush picking the top-ranking keywords.
-There is a technique to it.
-First, you want to perform a SEO competitive analysis where you determine the top keywords for your industry and how your competitors rank for these as well.
-Plus, you want to look for relevant keywords but have low competition.
+On-page SEO is about using relevant, targeted keywords to help your site rank higher.
+But it’s not just going into Semrush and picking the top-ranking keywords.
+There’s a technique to it.
+First, you want to perform a SEO competitive analysis, in which you determine the top keywords for your industry and how your competitors rank for these as well.
+Plus, you want to look for relevant keywords with low competition.
 This will help your site build out its expertise and authority, which should have Google start ranking your content higher in the SERPs if your content is deemed valuable to the end-user.
 So tl;dr:

 - Identify your competitors and compare your keywords

-- Determine how the customers you want search for your goods or services.
+- Determine how the customers you want search for your goods or services; i.e., their search intent

 - Research successful pieces of content in your space and determine how they utilized keyword phrases